ginabethrussell/ministerconnect/README.md

 # Ministry Match

-A multi-role Next.js application for connecting ministry applicants with churches, featuring role-based access for applicants, churches, and super admins.
+A multi-role Next.js application for connecting ministry candidates with churches, featuring role-based access for candidates, churches, and super admins.
 Built with React, TypeScript, Tailwind CSS, and MSW for frontend development and API mocking.

 ---